MXCzkEVM/moonchain-wallet/README.md

 ## Shared Library

-This library includes DataDash wallet's UI(User Interface) and business logic.
+This library includes AXS wallet's UI(User Interface) and business logic.
 The basic components and images, fonts, colors come from defination of designer's Figma.
 The logic part is to call the related APIs.

 The repository: https://github.com/MXCzkEVM/mxc-shared-flutter